Complete FIRE Guide: Foundations

 The Trinity Study Foundation

-Published in 1998 by professors at Trinity University, this landmark study analyzed historical market data from 1926-1995 to determine sustainable withdrawal rates for retirees.
+Published in February 1998 in the AAII Journal by finance professors Philip L. Cooley, Carl M. Hubbard, and Daniel T. Walz at Trinity University in San Antonio, Texas, this landmark study analyzed historical market data from 1926-1995 to determine sustainable withdrawal rates for retirees.
 The study tested various withdrawal rates against different portfolio compositions and time horizons.

 Key Trinity Study Findings